2024–25 Middle Tennessee Blue Raiders women's basketball team

 The 2024–25 Middle Tennessee Blue Raiders women's basketball team represented Middle Tennessee State University during the 2024–25 NCAA Division I women's basketball season.
 The Blue Raiders, led by 20th-year head coach Rick Insell, played their home games at Murphy Center in Murfreesboro, Tennessee, as members of Conference USA.

 Previous season

 The Blue Raiders finished the 2023–24 season 30–5, 16–0 in C-USA play, to finish as C-USA regular season champions.
 They defeated UTEP, Louisiana Tech, and Liberty to win their second straight C-USA tournament championship, and in turn, their second straight NCAA tournament appearance, claiming the conference's automatic bid to the tournament.
-They received the #11 seed in the Albany Regional 2, where they would upset #6 region seed Louisville in the first round, before falling to #3 region seed LSU in the second round.
+They received the #11 seed in the Albany Regional 2, where they upset #6 region seed Louisville in the first round, before falling to #3 region seed LSU in the second round.